pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: I went back and refreshed my memory on commands needed to complete the Record Collection problem.

 **Thoughts:** Short session.
 Twenty minutes, again at the end of the day.
 Why am I doing this?

+###Day 45: July 17, 2019, Wednesday

+**Today's Progress**: Did a little work on the Museum of Candy project in the Udemy Web Developer Bootcamp course.

+**Thoughts:** Feeling good.

+###Day 46: July 18, 2019, Thursday

+**Today's Progress**: Did more work on the Museum of Candy project in the Udemy Web Developer Bootcamp course.
+Worked on media queries and fluid containers.

+**Thoughts:** I enjoy coding along.